 Step 3: Choose the Payment Gateway

-In this second step of our WordPress WooCommerce tutorial, you need to select the payment platforms that you will integrate with your WooCommerce store.
-You would find the following two options:
+In this second step of our WordPress WooCommerce tutorial, you must select the payment platforms you will integrate with your WooCommerce store.
+You will find the following two options:

 While PayPal is convenient, Stripe offers lower commissions.
 These two options offer a choice to your customers.
 In addition, the customers can complete the transactions without leaving the checkout page.